 AAA Federal Credit Union offers 1st & 2nd mortgages.
 There are several benefits to trusting AAA Federal Credit Union with your Mortgage including:

-We retain and service most mortgages ourselves (they are not sold a secondary financial institution)
+We retain and service most mortgages ourselves (they are not sold to a secondary financial institution)

 If the loan is closed here it stays here!